From BR Bullpen

 Frank Breyfogle "Pot" LaPorte played 11 seasons in the big leagues.
 Although not usually among league leaders, his OPS+ was an above-average 110.

-Frank became a regular in 1906-07 for the New York Highlanders.
+Frank became a regular in 1906 and 1907 for the Highlanders.
 While he had made his debut in 1905 as a second baseman, he mostly played third base in 1906 and split his time in 1907 between third base and the outfield.
-Thereafter, though, he would be primarily a second baseman for the rest of his major league career except for 1913 when he went back to third base.
+Thereafter, though, he would be primarily a second baseman for the rest of his major league career except for 1913 when he went back to third base while playing for the Washington Senators.
 The quote above about LaPorte playing outfield in the game in 1912 matching up Walter Johnson and Smoky Joe Wood is interesting because Laporte is listed in the stats as playing only second base for the Senators that year.

 LaPorte did well with the bat in 1909 with the Highlanders, hitting .298 on a team which hit .248.
 Serving again as a regular in 1910, he was traded after the season to the St. Louis Browns and posted a good batting line of .314/.361/.446 for them in 1911.
-After playing most of 1912 with the Browns, he was sold in August 1912 to the 1912 Washington Senators.
+After playing most of 1912 with the Browns, he was sold in August of that year to the Senators.

 Between the Browns and the Senators in 1912, LaPorte hit .311.
 The next year, however, at age 33, he fell off to .252, and his time in the American League was over.
-He jumped to the new Federal League and played as a regular in both 1914-15, leading the league in RBI in 1914.
+He jumped to the new Federal League and played as a regular in both 1914, with the Indianapolis Hoosiers, and 1915, with the Newark Pepper.
+He led the Federal League in RBI in 1914.

 Amazingly, 4 of his 15 career home runs were grand slams.